italoseara/whatsappy/README.md

 ### Output
 ![QRCode](https://i.imgur.com/aQjoNdZ.png?1)

-### When you scan it, you should wait for a message like this:
+### After you scan it, you should wait for a message like this:
 ```
 Successfully logged in
 ```